biobakery/MetaPhlAn/strainphlan2_src/README.md

 If MetaPhlAn2 was installed through conda and you have the `mpa` activated, all the pre-requisites are satisfied.

-Otherwise, all dependence binaries on Linux 64 bit can be downloaded in the folder "bin" from [this link](https://www.dropbox.com/sh/m4na8wefp53j8ej/AABA3yVsG26TbB0t1cnBS9-Ra?dl=0).
+Otherwise, all dependence binaries on Linux 64 bit can be downloaded in the folder "bin" from [this link](XXXXXXXXXXXX).

 The script files in folder "strainphlan_src2" should be changed to executable mode by:

 ```
 #!python
-chmod +x strainphlan_src/*.py
+chmod +x strainphlan2_src/*.py
 ```

 and add to the executable path: